What is CentOS Stream? In this article, we shall discuss everything that you need to know about CentOS Stream.

 For more information about CentOS Stream, you can visit the project’s website.

-Should We Continue Using CentOS
+Should We Continue Using CentOS?

 Many people are confused about whether CentOS Stream is a good future path for current users of CentOS Linux.
-Millions of users have been using CentOS as a stable point distribution for their servers, virtual machines, and appliances.
+However, millions of users have been using CentOS as a stable point distribution for their servers, virtual machines, and appliances.

-No one wants to be running a mission critical environment on an untested OS, and ultimately CentOS Stream is a testing channel for RHEL.
-No one is going to waste their time using a server distribution that can’t be considered stable.
+No one wants to be running a mission-critical environment on an untested OS, and ultimately CentOS Stream is a testing channel for RHEL.
+Therefore, no one will waste their time using a server distribution that can’t be considered stable.

 New distributions like AlmaLinux and Rocky Linux are 1:1 binary compatible RHEL forks branding themselves as a CentOS replacement.
 You can even migrate directly from CentOS to Rocky Linux with just one command.

 Another option is to move directly to RHEL, get paid support, and be on a stable release.

 Like CentOS, CentOS Stream is entirely free to download, use and distribute, with no limitations on how many instances an individual user or organization can deploy.
 But CentOS Stream is much different from traditional CentOS Linux.